 #4: Grease Remover

 To cut through grease on your dishes, add two teaspoons of white vinegar to hot soapy wash water.
 After that rinse with clean water.
+It can do wonders, especially for cleaning dirty aged aga cookers.

 #5: Odour Remover

 After washing a wool sweater by hand, rinse it in a mix of water and a quarter cup of vinegar.
 This will remove any additional odours.
 After that, rinse with clean water.
+It’s also a great sollution to help get rid of a damp smell in your house.

 #6: Shower Curtain Cleaner